teesar/2420_1/guide.md

 ![alt text](image-32.png)

-3. Navigate to the Digital Ocean website and log in to your account.
+3. Navigate to the DigitalOcean website and log in to your account.

 4. Click **Settings** on the left of the browser window.